-The Young Dementia Network, which has been hosted by Dementia UK since November 2020, is a collaborative network, an influencing body, a community of people seeking to improve lives through campaigning and empowering people with knowledge and information.
+The Young Dementia Network, launched in 2016 and hosted by Dementia UK since November 2020, is a collaborative network, an influencing community seeking to improve lives through campaigning and empowering with knowledge and information.

 We know first-hand about the impact of dementia on younger people and their families and how isolating it can be.
 We believe that everyone affected should be well informed, feel connected to others and enabled to live life to the full.